 Antelope Valley Indian Museum-History

-The one-of-a-kind building museum building is listed on the National Register of Historic Places and was built in 1928 by Howard Arden Edwards as a homestead.
-Howard had an extensive collection of Indian artifacts that he displayed in the attic as the Antelope Valley Indian Research Museum.
+The one-of-a-kind museum building is listed on the National Register of Historic Places and was built in 1928 by Howard Arden Edwards as a homestead.
+Howard had an extensive collection of Indian artifacts in the attic as the Antelope Valley Indian Research Museum.

 In 1939, Howard sold the property to Grace Oliver.
-She expanded the collection to fill the whole house and it became the Antelope Valley Indian Museum.
-Grace was the caretaker of the museum up until the mid-1970s when until she sold the property to the state of California.
+She expanded the collection to fill the whole house, and it became the Antelope Valley Indian Museum.
+Grace was the caretaker of the museum until the mid-1970s when she sold the property to California.

 Antelope Valley Indian Museum Exhibits

 Each room in the house has a unique theme.

 Antelope Valley Room – Focused on native American people that lived in the Antelope Valley.
 Spearheads, pottery, shells, and ornaments.

 Great Basin Room – Collection of Native American artifacts from California, Oregon, Nevada, Wyoming, and Colorado.

 Southwest Gallery – Displaying some scarce and unusual artifacts of southwestern natives, including pottery, stone tools, mortars, and beads.